behreajj/AsepriteAddons/README.md

 ## Installation

 To install, click on the green `Code` button above.
 Select `Download ZIP` from the pop-up menu.
 Unzip the file after it has finished downloading.
 In Aseprite, go to `File > Scripts > Open Scripts Folder`.
-Copy `commands`, `dialog` and `support` folders from the unzipped download into the folder that Aseprite has opened.
+Copy `commands`, `dialogs` and `support` folders from the unzipped download into the folder that Aseprite has opened.
 Return to Aseprite, go to `File > Scripts > Rescan Scripts Folder`.

 There is a [known issue](https://community.aseprite.org/t/script-folder-path-cannot-open-no-such-file-or-directory/16818/) when Aseprite's script folder is on a file path that includes characters such as 'é' (e acute) or 'ö' (o umlaut).